neuefische/web-exercises/sessions/css-basics/social-card/README.md

 ## Notes

-- Due to legal issues when using Google Fonts, please don't worry about the font right now.
+- Don't worry about matching the font.
+If you really want to use a web font, please refer to the handout.

 ## Development